 Emergences, or the looking for emergent new complex adaptive systems that are more than the sum of their combined parts, occuring via the collective interaction of simpler rules and systems, is another powerful way to explore the possibility space.
 A few emergences will be developmental, but of course the vast majority will be evolutionary, useful in particular times and places, but not broadly optimal, versus other kinds of emergences.
 Both John Holland’s Emergence (1999) and Steven Johnson’s Emergence (2002) offer good popular introductions to this universal process.
 Miller and Page’s Complex Adaptive Systems (2007) is a popular technical work.
 Thinking carefully about the conditions necessary for emergence of new complex adaptive systems in physics, chemistry, and biology, can help us greatly to look for those conditions in society and technology.

-Yet another tool of possibility foresight is the exploration of divergences from our current condition.
-Futures wheels can do this at a basic level, but there are many more formal methods like TRIZ, morphological analysis, and degrees of freedom analysis that explore the dimensionality of complex systems.
-One particularly powerful approach in the exploration of divergences is to look for those newly emerging systems, platforms, or tools that will greatly improve the thinking or behavioral options available to people.
+Another set of powerful, engineering based tools of possibility foresight involve the structured exploration of divergences from our current condition.
+Futures wheels can do this at a very basic level, but there are many more powerful formal methods like TRIZ, morphological analysis, and degrees of freedom analysis that can be used to explore the dimensionality of complex systems.
+One particularly promising approach in the exploration of divergences is to look especially hard for those newly emerging systems, platforms, or tools that will greatly improve the thinking or behavioral options available to people.
 Emergences like electricity, cars, computers, phones, and software often create powerful divergences, greatly expanding the possibility space.

-As beings of finite computational complexity, we are often quite poor at thinking through what will happen next at divergence points.
+With our individually limited thinking ability, we are often quite poor at thinking through what will happen next at divergence points.
 Any new tool has thousands of potential applications, and once it arrives, we often see only a few of them.
-So it is particularly helpful, when some new freedom like Twitter emerges, to look for the “killer app” for that tool, the most developmentally dominant users and contexts.
+Working in large collectives we can overcome many of our individual thinking limitations.
+It is particularly helpful, when some new freedom like Twitter emerges, to look for the “killer app” for that tool, the most developmentally dominant users and contexts.
 We have to mentally consider many possible use cases before it becomes obvious that, among other things, Twitter will be excellent for celebrities, and for quick updates among masses of protestors using smartphones, as in the Arab Spring (2010-present).